sk0919/SQL/README.md

       ORDER BY salary DESC
       LIMIT 1, 1
   );

+  -- or another appraoch
+  SELECT * FROM (SELECT DISTINCT salary FROM employee ORDER BY salary DESC LIMIT 2 ) AS result ORDER BY salary LIMIT 1;
   ```

 ### Q. To select the employees with the nth highest salary, you can replace `n` with the desired rank: ###